June 05, 2023

 In this blog post, we will share the gallbladder cancer symptoms and what you need to know in order to enable early detection.
 Read on to learn more.

 Although the exact cause of gallbladder cancer is still unknown, researchers have identified several risk factors that can increase the likelihood of developing this disease.
-Some of the common risk factors for gallbladder cancer are as follows:
+Some of the common risk factors are as follows:

-The risk of developing gallbladder cancer increases as you get older.
-Most people diagnosed with this cancer are over 65 years of age.
+The risk increases as you get older as most people diagnosed with this cancer are over 65 years of age.

 The longer a person has had gallstones, the greater the risk of developing this cancer.